 In the original schedule, states would have to submit their projects between 2016 and 2018, begin to reduce emissions as of 2022 and meet the target by 2030.
 However, implementation of the plan has been questioned in court and the plan itself has never been effectively put into practice.

 Overall, efforts to reverse the energy matrix have been working.
 According to a report published by the UN, in 2017 investments in renewable energy were higher than in fossil fuel-based energy.
-Since 2004, the world has invested US$ 2.9 trillion in these green energy sources.
+Since 2004, the world has invested US$ 2.9 trillion into green energy sources.
 China was the world’s largest investing country in renewables, with US$ 86.5 billion invested in solar energy development in one year alone.